johnwslee/injection_molding_analysis/README.md

 ![license
 status](https://img.shields.io/github/license/johnwslee/injection_molding_analysis)

-# Classification of Defective Parts in Injection Molding Using Various Modeling Approaches
+# Classification of Defective Parts in Injection Molding Using Various Machine Learning Approaches

 **Author:** John W.S.
 Lee

 ## 1. Introduction

 In this study, efforts were made to classify the defects from the parts produced by injection molding processes.
-3 different modeling approaches (i.e. supervised learning models, Mahalanobis Distance model, and Variational AutoEncoder Model) were implemented and their performances were compared.
+3 different modeling approaches (i.e. supervised learning models, Mahalanobis Distance model, and Variational AutoEncoder model) were implemented and their performances were compared.

 The dataset used in this study was downloaded from the Korea AI Manufacturing Platform, also known as [KAMP](https://www.kamp-ai.kr/aidataDetail?AI_SEARCH=&page=1&DATASET_SEQ=4&EQUIP_SEL=&GUBUN_SEL=&FILE_TYPE_SEL=&WDATE_SEL=).
 The website is written in Korean, however, the contents of the dataset were mostly written in English.
 The dataset contained 7,996 rows with 44 columns.
 One of the columns was the label for the target, `PassOrFail`.